For people with metabolic syndrome, the risk of developing heart disease can be a concern. Here’s how you can help keep your heart healthy:

 Avoid drinking too much alcohol.

-Take any prescribed medication as directed.
+Take any prescribed medicine as directed.

 Your Family's Health